beginner-corp/lambda/readme.md

 `@smallwins/validate` takes care of parameter validations.
 The callback style above enjoys symmetry with the rest of Node and will automatically serialize `Error`s into JSON friendly objects including any stack trace.
 All you need to do is wrap a vanilla node errback function in `lambda` which returns your function with an AWS Lambda friendly signature.

-#### easily chain dependant actions ala middleware :loop::loop::loop:
+#### :loop::loop::loop: easily chain dependant actions ala middleware :loop::loop::loop:

 Building on this foundation we can compose multiple errbacks into a Lambda.
 Lets compose a Lambda that: